 At least a dozen images spring to mind at the mention of Florida, one of the most popular tourist destinations in the United States.
 For many, it is Orlando's world-famous theme parks at Disney World and Universal, while others may think of the nearly endless number of championship golf courses that are scattered throughout the Sunshine State.

 - Read More:

-- Top-Rated Tourist Attractions in Orlando
+- Top-Rated Tourist Attractions in Miami

 - Read More:

-- Top-Rated Tourist Attractions in Miami
+- Top-Rated Tourist Attractions in Naples

-Accommodation: Where to Stay in Tampa
+Accommodation: Where to Stay in Tampa: Best Areas & Hotels